pgguido/datamanager/README.md

-datamanager
+GUIDO
 ===========

-Data Manager is a browser based data management tool.
+Graphic User Interface for Data Operations (GUIDO) is a browser based data management tool.

-Data Manager is written entirely in JavaScript:
+GUIDO is written entirely in JavaScript:
-  * Makes extensive use of IndexedDB on the client for data persistence
   * NodeJS used on server
   * Server side-storage will initially be supported in MongoDB, but may add support for other dbs
   * Communication between client and server is done via websockets using the Socket.IO library